triskyi/Drug-Predictor/README.md

 # Drug-Predictor
-This will be used to predict the best drug Type according to Symptoms and Symptoms of Patient
+This will be used to predict the best drug Type according to the Symptoms and Demographics of the Patient